status-im/wiki.status.im/docs/getting-started/faq.md

 ### Is it going to be for Android only?

-No, we support Android & iOS.
+No, we support both Android & iOS.

 ### It is said that the Status App is in the Alpha phase.
 How can I test it?